madladafterhours/BotTweeter/README.md

 DISCLAIMER
 -----------------------------------------------------------------------------------
-1. This version of BT is compatible with Python 3.7 but hasn't been tested with other versions.
-I'm assuming that if you're running Python 3.x everything should run smoothly anyways but i can't guarantee anything.
-If BT crashes for you even on Python 3.7 contact me with the error and I'll take a look at it.

-2. BT was made to run on APIv1, I havent worked on anything APIv2 related so to be quite frank I'm not sure whether or not BT is compatible with APIv2.
+BT was made to run on APIv1, I havent worked on anything APIv2 related so to be quite frank I'm not sure whether or not BT is compatible with APIv2.
 If you are running it on APIv2 though, keep in mind that your project will need essential access or whatever they call it.

 -----------------------------------------------------------------------------------